If Jetpack Comments are turned on, but are not working, there may be an issue with your theme or one of your plugins.

 My readers receive an error when trying to leave a comment

 A few other Comment plugins are known to interfere with Jetpack Comments.
 If you use any of the following plugins, could you try to deactivate them?

 - Bad Behavior

 Users have reported that when using the Subscribe2 plugin, Jetpack Comments can disappear from the Settings page.
-To fix this issue, you need to go to your Subscribe2 > Settings page, click on the “Registered Users” tab at the top, and scroll down to the bottom where you will see “Display checkbox to allow subscriptions from the comment form:” – make sure to set that option to “No” and your Jetpack Comments module will come back.
+To fix this issue, you need to go to your Subscribe2 > Settings page, click on the “Registered Users” tab at the top, and scroll down to the bottom where you will see “Display checkbox to allow subscriptions from the comment form:” – make sure to set that option to “No” and your Jetpack Comments feature will come back.
 Example: